WPTechInnovation/wpw-doc-dev/docs/how-it-works.md

 ## 1\.
 Understand the flows

 Before you start it's worth familiarising yourself with how Worldpay Within works.
-We recommend following the pre-established flows in the order they are presented for each Thing (Machine A and Machine B).
+We recommend following the pre-established flows in the order they are presented for each Thing (Consumer thing and producer thing).
 If you stray from the flows, we cannot guarantee that the SDKs will work.

 The devices are not synchronised by the SDK, so you'll need to ensure that the SDKs call the Worldpay Within API in the correct order.
 If you follow the steps below, then the outcome should be as expected.